ARM-software/acle/main/acle.md

 CPU/Vendor/OS as in the target triplet.
 2. The selection is permanent for the lifetime of the process.
+3. The selection algorithm must select the version with the highest precedence whose dependent features are all available.

+The precedence for two target version strings is determined by:

+1. If both target version strings specify a `priority`, with different values, then the version with the higher `priority` has precedence.
+2. If only one target version string specifies a `priority`, this version has precedence.
-3. Among any two versions, the higher priority version is determined by identifying the highest priority feature that is specified in exactly one of the versions, and selecting that version.
+3. Otherwise, if neither target version string specifies a `priority` or both specify the same value, then precedence is decided by identifying the highest priority feature that is specified in exactly one of the versions, and selecting that version.
-4. The selection algorithm must select the highest priority versions whose dependent features are all available.

 ## Weak linkage